-5.5.8 Disaster Management Plan 2017/2018
+5.5.8 Disaster Management Plan 2023/24

 The Municipality does have an adopted Disaster Management Plan in place.
 The unit responsible is traffic who works with the District Municipality as this is more a district competency.
 Disaster Management services are rendered by the Pixley Ka Seme District Municipality.
+The Plan is reviewed on an annual basis.